JetBrains/amper/docs/src/user-guide/plugins/topics/references.md

 ### String interpolation

-One or more references can be embedded in YAML scalar values — **string interpolation**.
+One or more references can be embedded in YAML scalar values using **string interpolation**.
 This works for properties that expect either `string` or `path` types.

 - For strings: `prefix-${some.name}-suffix`